 Pack 502 holds a number of major events every year to bring Cub Scouts and their families together for fun and learning.
 Our fall and spring campouts and the annual Big Bang event provide opportunities to have experiences and develop bonds that cannot be replicated in a one hour den meeting a week.
 All overnight camping is family camping, and we encourage full families to camp with their Scout at Pack events.
 We host two derby events each year.
 The Pinewood Derby is our more formal race with a digital track, multiple heats, and trophies for the winners.
-The late-year Raingutter Regatta has casual fun racing as
+The late-year Raingutter Regatta provided a more casual competition with air-blown boats.

 The Fall Campout is usually held in early November at a Texas State Park.
 This event is often the first camping experience for Cub Scouts or even the first experience for their families.
 Dens are encouraged to work on outdoors-related advancements, camp cooking and safety.
 Activities planned for a variety of experience levels help guarantee success.